EduardoPires/UnitTestingTools/README.md

 - XUnit
   - Runners
   - Collection Fixture
-  - Good use of decorators to easy recognizing
+  - Good use of decorators for better recognizing
 - MOQ
   - Use of Verify Assertion
 - AutoMoq